Electric Loco Shed, Royapuram: History

 Steam locomotive sheds used to exist at Royapuram (RPM) and Basin Bridge (for Madras) until the late 1970s.
 After Southern Railway set a deadline to eliminate all steam locomotive operations by 1985, a push was given towards establishing electric locomotion as the primary motive power, and the Steam locomotive shed was decommissioned.
 To meet the needs of exponentially increasing rail traffic on the new continuous broad-gauge lines from Chennai to Kanyakumari and Palakkad with the completion of gauge conversion, the steam shed site was selected by Indian railways for a new electric locomotive shed.

 But in 2006, the Southern Railway planned to lease a portion of the terminus to the corporate sector for developing cement and fertilizer depots.
 When this move was opposed, the railway allotted ₹ 155.5 million for locomotive maintenance shed in 2007.
 The foundation stone for the electric loco shed, which will be the Southern Railway's third one after Arakkonam and Erode, was laid on 25 January 2007.
 The loco shed was planned with an initial capacity of 50 locomotives, which would be augmented to 100 and then to 150 in phases with an investment of ₹ 450 million, and would have an inspection bay for undertaking scheduled inspections and lifting bay for undertaking both minor and major repairs.
 A service building for maintenance of various equipment of locomotives was planned, which will have testing and overhauling facilities.

 New Electric shed was inaugurated in 2010.
 Initially, the shed handed only WAP-1 and WAP-4 class locomotives, but gradually were allocated WAP-7.
 The first loco to be homed at RPM was the WAP-1 '22000' which was also the first WAP-1 of India.
 Subsequently, more WAP-1s were transferred from Arakkonam and then the shed started receiving WAP-4s from Erode.
 The shed got its first WAP-7 numbered '30319' in September 2012.
 The shed also received new WAP-4 from CLW.
-In 2016 all WAP-1 were transferred back to make way for the newly allocated WAP-7s and then in 2017 all WAP-4 were transferred back to Erode.
+In 2016, all WAP-1s were transferred back to Arakkonam to make way for the newly allocated WAP-7s and then in 2017 all WAP-4s were transferred back to Erode.
 By July 2018, Royapuram became a pure 3 Phase only Shed housing only WAP-7 locomotives.

-This shed have WAP-1 and WAP-4 locomotives but now WAP-1s are moved to Arrakonam shed and WAP-4s are moved to Erode shed.
+This shed have WAP-1 and WAP-4 locomotives, but now WAP-1s are moved to Arakkonam shed and WAP-4s are moved to Erode shed.